 Also, don’t underestimate your location.
 While the Internet is changing things and the 5-mile radius rule is slowly being put to rest, insurance still operates based on territory.
 You need to show a prospective carrier that you can market their insurance products and write new business in desirable territories.

 A Business Plan

 You’ll also need a good business plan and proposal.
 Carriers prefer to see that you have a strategy in place, not just the experience of selling with lots of guidance from a manager.
 They want to see that you’re thinking long-term.
 Remember that nothing written in an insurance business plan is set in stone.
 This is a constantly shifting and changing document that you will be revisiting to check in on your progress with aims and goals.
-See more details on how to draft a business proposal and a link to a free template you can use to get started.
+See more details on how to draft a business proposal and a link to a free template you can use to get started on getting an appointment.

 Indirect Markets vs Direct Appointments